Healthcare CIOs should ‘take action now’ against IoT security risks: Gartner

 “This data includes specifics from how the facility is performing physically (heating/cooling/lighting) to patient condition — both within the hospital and at home — with many more use cases to be discovered.

-"This data creates vital contextual visibility and input to analysis engines that enable the situationally aware views of provider processes and, in turn, enable the data's true value — the operational intelligence capabilities of the real-time health system (RTHS).”
-Gartner said.
+"This data creates vital contextual visibility and input to analysis engines that enable the situationally aware views of provider processes and, in turn, enable the data's true value — the operational intelligence capabilities of the real-time health system (RTHS),” Gartner said.

 IoT in the healthcare arena is not one technology - instead it’s the integration of several types of systems that sense and collect data from the environment, analyse the data, and take action upon that data to accomplish clinical and business goals.